rimori-org/rimori-client/README.md

 ### TailwindCSS Configuration

-Add the library to your `tailwind.config.js`:
+Add the library to your `tailwind.config.ts`:

 ```javascript
 export default {